luisparravicini/matpan/README.md

 There are two subplots, one with all the data available, the other with a shorter time frame.

-The green and red vertical lines are buy and sell signals created using a crossover of a short and medium moving average.
+The green and red triangles are buy and sell signals created using a crossover of a short and medium moving average.

 Fetching data